Docker Compose Secrets: What Works, What Doesn't, and Secure Alternatives

 cat /run/secrets/db_password

-Note: this approach is still backed by your host filesystem.
+Remember: this approach is backed by your host filesystem.
 Protect the ./secrets/ directory with strict permissions and secure backups.

 For a full reverse-proxy example, see: https://www.bitdoze.com/traefik-wildcard-certificate/